4rge/apidoc/README.md

 ## Features

 - **Dynamic Input Fields**: Users can select the HTTP method, specify the endpoint URL, provide descriptions, request parameters, and response formats.
-- **Toggle Between Sections**: Users can switch between the Endpoints Documentation and the Authentication Documentation sections using a toggle button.
 - **Generated Documentation Display**: Generated API and Authentication documentation is shown in real-time in a structured format.
-- **Copy to Clipboard**: Users can easily copy the generated documentation to their clipboard for quick usage.
 - **Download Options**: Users can download the generated documentation as Markdown files (`API_Documentation.md` and `Authentication_Documentation.md`).

 ## Usage